Can You Use A Coffee Maker Pot On A Magnetic Induction Cooktop?

 Now that you know your options for using a coffee maker pot on a magnetic induction cooktop, let’s discuss some tips for making the perfect cup of coffee using this innovative cooking surface.

-See also How Do You Clean A Glass Coffee Pot?
+See also How Do You Prevent Coffee Maker Pots From Staining?

 Use the Right Cookware